General Serre weight conjectures: Introduction

-This conjecture was first formulated by Breuil--M\'ezard~\cite{MR1944572} for $\GL_2$ with certain restrictions on $\lambda$ and $\tau$.
 Based on some explicit calculations, Breuil and M\'ezard furthermore gave predictions for the multiplicities $\mu_V(\rhobar)$, and observed a close connection between these multiplicities and the weight part of Serre's original modularity conjecture:\ namely, that one appeared to have $\mu_V(\rbar|_{G_{\Qp}}) > 0$ if and only if~$V$ was a predicted Serre weight for $\rbar$.

 More recently, the first-named author and Kisin \cite{geekisin} suggested that one could turn this around and use the Breuil--M\'ezard conjecture to define the set of Serre weights $W_{\BM}(\rhobar) = \{ V : \mu_V(\rhobar) > 0 \}$ associated to a local Galois representation~$\rhobar$.
 One would then conjecture that $W(\rbar) = W_{\BM}(\rbar|_{G_{\Qp}})$.